mattmaynes2/aria/reports/final/3-Technical/3-Scenarios/4-SmartLighting.md

 Lights to achieve this level of brightness while the home owner is in the office.
 Upon the owner leaving the office, the system should recognize that the lights must be turned off.

-#### Sensor and Device Corrolation {-}
+##### Sensor and Device Corrolation {-}

-The above graphs depict the relationships between the light sensor, the motion senson, and the smart light brightness level in multiple different scenarios.
+The graphs below depict the relationships between the light sensor, the motion senson, and the smart light brightness level in multiple different scenarios.
 The goal of these graphs is to illistrate how the machine learning can interpret the sensor data to achieve the required functionallity.
 The first relationship the machine learning need to recognize is the corrolation between the PIR